yiechen1/Classroom-of-the-Elite-Shop-Portfolio-Project-/README.md

 This project is a simple web shop interface for Classroom of the Elite light novels and manga.
 This is a Front-End Project.

 ## Description
-This project is a front-end website showcasing Classroom of the Elite light novels and manga.
+This project is a Front-End Website showcasing Classroom of the Elite light novels and manga.
 It features:
 - Product display with images and descriptions
 - Responsive design for different screen sizes